Ferdous-Jahan/Xeneta-Ratestask/README.md

 * Now the program will be running on ```http://127.0.0.1:8000/```
 ## Additional notes

 I have spent around 12 hours on this task.
-Figuring out how to migrate the prices column as it had no primary key when created and I have to use fake initial migration as I am using the existing table took a good amount of time from these hours.
+Figuring out how to migrate the prices table with primary key 'id' as it had no primary key when created and I have to use fake initial migration as I am using the existing table took a good amount of time from these hours.
 It was overall a challenging and fun task.